Hooper Josse Brewster-Jones (1887-1949)

 In 1909 Brewster-Jones returned to Adelaide to teach piano, singing and composition.
 A year later he married amateur singer, Gerta Homburg, and by 1914 had assumed the role of President of the Adelaide Chamber Music Society.
 He formed the Brewster-Jones Symphony in 1917 which grew in numbers to seventy in just three years.
 It was the only South Australian symphony orchestra during World War I.

 As a composer, Brewster-Jones was prolific.
 His compositions included a significant body of piano works, violin and cello sonatas, short songs and numerous incomplete stage works.
-His symphonic poem, Australia Phoenix, has been played throughout Australia by the Australian Broadcasting Commission, where he also worked as a pianist, lecturer on radio and conductor of the State studio orchestra.
+His symphonic poem, Australia Felix, has been played throughout Australia by the Australian Broadcasting Commission, where he also worked as a pianist, lecturer on radio and conductor of the State studio orchestra.
 He also had a passion for the bush and for bird life, transcribing the Australian bush soundscape into a series of seventy-three piano pieces entitled Australian Bird Call Impressions.
 Many of these had been assembled from transcriptions made of bird calls whilst he was on tour with painter, Sir Hans Heysen.

 Brewster-Jones was also a music critic for the Adelaide Advertiser from 1935 to 1940, and later for the News.
 He was a supporter of numerous musical competitions, adjudicator of many eisteddfods and was also an examiner for the Australian Music Board.
 He was often described as a popular man, a gifted composer and solo pianist, whose outlook was based on classicism but who really was a pioneer of modernism.